 Packing heirlooms and valuables

 Everyone has those extra-special pieces that require additional attention and care.
 For these, use a jewelry roll.
 The compartments keep things separate and organized, and it is small enough to carry with you in your purse or your moving essentials bag.
 Carrying it with you instead of on the moving truck prevents accidental and tragic misplacement during the move.

 Packing necklaces and bracelets for moving

 Necklaces can be the most challenging to pack — so here’s how to pack jewelry without getting it tangled.
 Getting chains tangled can have consequences, ranging from the time you have to spend untangling them to broken clasps or broken links.
 Having a few jewelry rolls is always a straightforward option, but there are a few others:

 - If you’re short on time, put each necklace or bracelet in a separate snack-sized plastic bag and seal it.
 Then pack your collection of bags in one larger bag to keep them all together and organized.
 Consider wrapping the bag in a towel, or even packing the bag with your sweaters or other soft clothing.
 This will protect your jewelry during moving.

-- If you are really worried about tangling your delicate chains or bracelets, gather some straws (paper if possible) and a pair of scissors.
+- If you are worried about tangling your delicate chains or bracelets, gather some straws (paper if possible) and a pair of scissors.
 Thread each chain through the straw and clasp it closed.
 You’ll need to trim each straw to the appropriate length, so this method can take some time.
 But if you’re packing delicate jewelry it could be worth it!

-- For larger chains that don’t fit through a straw, use a toilet paper or paper towel roll.
+- For larger chains that don’t fit through a straw, use toilet paper or a paper towel roll.
 With this method, you could use a single roll for multiple necklaces if they are the same length.

 Packing Rings and Earrings